-Now is the time for the tech sector to show off its ‘tech for good’ credentials.
+Now is the time for the tech sector to show off its ‘tech for good’ credentials in its marketing.
 As we have seen, it has kept us going through the pandemic; once we emerge from the crisis it can continue to play a positive role in any number of sectors: smart technology makes cities more environmentally friendly, cloud tools give people better quality of life through flexible working, and wearable technologies promote healthier lifestyles.
 The list is endless.

 But it’s down to technology marketers to tell that positive story, not just tread the common topics.
 What’s the best way do that?